Banana1530/MoMA-prototype/Readme.md

 ![](signal.png)

 The following gif shows how three different sparse penalties, L1(black), SCAD(green) and non-negativity L1 (red) effect the recovered signal (the black on above) with varying lambda.
+Note that SFPCA yields unique solution up to sign, which explains why the recovered signal is upside-down.

 ![](Demo.gif)